astorm/pestle/docs/pestle-generate.md

     $ pestle.phar pestle:generate-command your-command-name YourPhpNamespace

-The `pestle:generate-command` command will create a new pestle program, which we'll also refer to as a pestle module.
+The `pestle:generate-command` command will create a new pestle program.
+We'll also refer to the program as a pestle module.
 The above command will create your program at the following location, with some basic boilerplate code.

     $ cat modules/yourphpnamespace/yourcommandname/module.php
     <?php